system-zero/system-zero/src/data/semantics/Language.md

   # Here also we see that individual characters can be enclosed in single quotes,
   # that they should point to the associated integer value, again like C does.

+  # 'a' => 97

   # But unlike C, this is not limited to the ascii range.
 This works the same
   # in UTF-8 encoding:

   println ('α') # => 945

-  # single characters can be specified as integers, when are enclosed in single
-  #  quotes:

-  # 'a' => 97

-  # this doesn't limited for characters in the ASCII range:

-  # 'α' => 945

   # in this case the value is the codepoint of the UTF8 byte sequence.

-  # They can be also specified in hexadecimal notation using this form:
+  # They can also be specified in hexadecimal notation using this form:

   '\x{3b1}' => 945